gbif/hp-north-america/_posts/2022-10-24-nov-regional-quarterly-meeting.md

    * TDWG Material Sample Development
    * Hosted portal update
    * Updates from Arctos and the Symbiota Support Hub
-* …and announcements about upcoming events and activities in the NA Regional in 2023
+* …and announcements about upcoming events and activities in the NA Region in 2023

 We look forward to seeing you there.